-Rally is a great way for every department in the Mission to come together and celebrate what God is doing in the lives of the Recovery Program Participants.
+Rally is a great way for every department in the Mission to come together and celebrate what God is doing in the lives of the Recovery and Tabitha Program Participants.

 Thank you for your interest in working at the Rescue Mission.
-There are three ways to submit your application to Uneita Mathews, Human Resources Manager.
+There are three ways to submit your application to Uneita Mathews, Human Resources Officer.
 We accept and encourage your resume as well.

 Someone from our office will be in touch with you, even if we have no openings in your particular field of interest.
 We encourage you to pray and seek God’s will as you look for a place to serve.
 He has a plan and purpose for each of us.

 The 2014 Back 2 School Blast is scheduled for Sunday, August 10th at 2:30 pm at Parkway Wesleyan Church

 Highlights of the 2013 Back 2 School Blast: